pomerium/pomerium/docs/reference/readme.md

 - Default: `false`
 - Optional

-Enabling user impersonation allowed administrators to impersonate other user accounts.
+Enabling user impersonation allows administrators to impersonate other user accounts.
 Prior to v0.11.0 this feature was enabled by default.
 It is now disabled by default.

 ### Autocert